King (chess): Check and checkmate

 If none of the three options are available, the player's king has been checkmated, and the player loses the game.

+If the king is under attack by two different pieces simultaneously (referred to as double check), it is not possible to capture or block both of them simultaneously so the king must move.

-At amateur levels, when placing the opponent's king in check, it is common to announce "check", but this is not required by the rules of chess.
+In casual games, when placing the opponent's king in check, it is common to announce this by saying "check", but this is not required by the rules of chess.
+In tournament games, it is unusual to announce check; competent players are expected to know when they are in check.

 Stalemate

 A stalemate occurs when a player, on their turn, has no legal moves, and the player's king is not in check.

 If this happens, the king is said to have been stalemated, and the game ends in a draw.
 A player who has very little or no chance of winning will often, in order to avoid a loss, try to entice the opponent to inadvertently place the player's king in stalemate (see swindle).